-Admission is determined by: (1) eligibility for admission according to the Texas BON; (2) a criminal background acceptable to clinical agencies; (3)meeting the minimum required score on the TEAS exam; and (4) GPA on non-RNSG ADN degree plan courses.
+Admission is determined by: (1) eligibility for admission according to the Texas BON; (2) a criminal background acceptable to courses.
+ACCEPTANCE TO NAVARRO COLLEGE DOES NOT GUARANTEE ADMISSION TO THE ASSOCIATE DEGREE NURSING PROGRAM.
+The Associate Degree Nursing program is only available on the Waxahachie campus.

+clinical agencies; (3)meeting the minimum required score on the TEAS exam; and (4) GPA on non-RNSG ADN degree plan